Tolani99/alx-pre_course/0x01-git/README.md

-This is a readme in 0x01-git
+This is a readme in 0x01-git, and it has been updated